Autopia: Disneyland Autopia

-History
+Autopia cars

+The original Disneyland Autopia cars were designed by Disney Imagineer Bob Gurr to resemble actual full-sized vehicles rather than a common bumper car.
+The cars were constructed with fiberglass bodies on a 64-inch wheelbase.
+They used a Gladden Products Corp.
+4-stroke, single-cylinder 318 cc motor rated at 7.5 bhp at 3400 rpm.
+The 475-lb cars were limited to a top speed of 11 mph.

 Before the park opened, the cars were tested without the bumpers, and were almost completely destroyed by the test drivers.
-Bumpers were fitted around the vehicle, but there were still problems with collisions, as a guide rail had yet to be implemented on the ride.
-Eventually the vehicles were fitted with spring-loaded bumpers to discourage collisions.
+Bumpers were fitted around the vehicle, but there were still problems with collisions.
+After opening day, many of the 39 cars in service were broken.
+Eventually the vehicles were fitted with spring-loaded bumpers to discourage collisions, roadway dividers and guide rails were added.